 Data in Table (4) revealed that four times compost application (T2 and T4) had superior effect on leaf nitrogen, phosphorus and potassium% as well as chlorophyll content than three times application (T1 and T3).
 The differences in all previously mentioned parameters were significant between four and three times compost application treatments.
 Irradiation had similar effect to four times compost application that irradiated compost significantly increased nitrogen and phosphorus% and chlorophyll content as compared to non-irradiated compost.
 On the other hand, irradiation of compost had no significant effect on potassium%.
-Concerning the combined effect, four times the application of irradiated compost gave the highest N%, P% and total chlorophyll content in contrary to three times application of non-irradiated compost that gave the lowest value.
-Potassium% was affected in a different manner, where the highest value recorded in four times compost application and the lowest one in three times compost application regardless of irradiated or not.
+Concerning the combined effect, four times application of irradiated compost gave the highest N%, P% and total chlorophyll content in contrary to three times application of non-irradiated compost that gave the lowest value.
+Potassium% was affected in a different manner, where the highest value recorded in four times compost application and the lowest one in three times compost application regardless irradiated or not.

-The increased total chlorophyll content in response to organic fertilization was also reported by Barakat [17] on Newhall Navel Orange, AL-Kahtani and Ahmed [15] on picual olive and Duhoky [18] on apricot.
+The increased total chlorophyll content in response to organic fertilization was also reported by Barakat[17] on Newhall Naval Orange, AL-Kahtani and Ahmed [15] on picual olive and Duhoky[18] on apricot.
 Compost addition with or without bio-fertilizers significantly increased leaf pigment content of Dracocephalum moldavica L [24] and Flame seedless grapevine [25].
 The fertilization of basil using sewage sludge significantly increased leaf chlorophyll content in particular when irradiated [20].
 Similarly, Awad [23] found a significant enhancement of leaf total chlorophyll of grape transplants fertilized with irradiated poultry manure followed by those treated with non-irradiated manure.
 Moreover, foliar application of poultry manure extract had a significant positive effect on total chlorophyll content however; its effect was inferior to dry soil application.

 Table 4.
-Effect of different no on-irradiated a nd ir radiated cor npost app olica ations on total chlorophyll, nitrogen, phosphorus, and potassium content of Valencia orang ge leaves.
+Effect of different non-irradiated and irradiated compost applications on total chlorophyll, nitrogen, phosphorus, and potassium content of Valencia orange leaves.